caktus/talks/djangocon/2013/scaling/scaling.rst

 - The first survey was administered with the system in early 2012, for Chicago Public Schools
 - CPS is 3rd largest in US, over 400,000 students
-- 5E has a number of clients outside Chicago
+- 5E also has a number of clients outside Chicago
-- As of 2013 this inclues the Illinois State Board of Education
+- As of 2013, this includes the Illinois State Board of Education

 ----